Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: BACKGROUND

 \subsection{Multi-Agent Reinforcement Learning}

-Cooperative multi-agent tasks are formalized as decentralized partially observable Markov decision processes (Dec-POMDP) \cite{dec-Pompd}, defined by the tuple \( G = \langle S, \mathbf{U}, P, r, Z, O, n, \gamma \rangle \), where \( S \) is the global state space, \( \mathbf{U} = U^n \) is the joint action space for \( n \) agents (each selecting actions \( u^a \in U \)), \( P(s' \mid s, \mathbf{u}) \) is the state transition function, \( r(s, \mathbf{u}) \) is the shared reward function, \( Z \) is the observation space for each agent, \( O(s, a) \) defines the observation \( z^a \in Z \) for agent \( a \), and \( \gamma \in [0,1) \) is the discount factor.
+Cooperative multi-agent tasks are formalized as decentralized partially observable Markov decision processes (Dec-POMDP), defined by the tuple \( G = \langle S, \mathbf{U}, P, r, Z, O, n, \gamma \rangle \), where \( S \) is the global state space, \( \mathbf{U} = U^n \) is the joint action space for \( n \) agents (each selecting actions \( u^a \in U \)), \( P(s' \mid s, \mathbf{u}) \) is the state transition function, \( r(s, \mathbf{u}) \) is the shared reward function, \( Z \) is the observation space for each agent, \( O(s, a) \) defines the observation \( z^a \in Z \) for agent \( a \), and \( \gamma \in [0,1) \) is the discount factor.
 At each timestep, agent $a$ receives a partial observation $z^a = O(s, a)$ and maintains an action-observation history $\tau^a = (z_0^a, u_0^a, \dots, z_t^a) \in \mathcal{T}$.
 The agent’s policy $\pi^a(u^a \mid \tau^a): \mathcal{T} \times U \rightarrow [0,1]$ maps this history to a distribution over actions.
 The agents collectively aim to maximize the expected discounted return $\mathbb{E}[\sum_{t=0}^\infty \gamma^t r_t]$.
 A key paradigm in MARL is centralized training with decentralized execution (CTDE) \cite{rashid2018qmixmonotonicvaluefunction}, where agents leverage centralized information during training but act independently during execution.
 This allows the use of a centralized critic that estimates the value function $V(S)$ using the global state $S$, while policies $\pi^a$ remain decentralized, depending only on local histories $\tau^a$.

 MAPPO \cite{mappo} extends Proximal Policy Optimization (PPO) \cite{ppo} to multi-agent settings.
 Each agent’s policy (actor) $\pi_\theta^a$ and centralized value function (critic) $V_\phi$ are optimized jointly.
-The actor is updated using the clipped surrogate objective:
+The actors are updated using the standard PPO clipped surrogate objective, while a single critic estimates the value function of the global environment's state.
+During execution, only the actors are used, enabling decentralized control.